 Any special requirements made by any resource agency or the Illinois Tollway shall be incorporated into the design and duly noted on the contract documents.
-Contract documents which require environmental incorporations include, but are not limited to, site plans, erosion and sediment control plans, landscape plans, mitigation plans, and specifications.
-Special requirements shall include avoidance measures such as retaining walls, enhanced sediment and erosion control measures, no intrusion fencing and/or signage, or the placement of mats to minimize soil disturbance from heavy equipment.
+Contract documents which require environmental incorporations include, but are not limited to, site plans, erosion and sediment control plans, landscape plans, mitigation plans and specifications.
+Special requirements shall include avoidance measures such as retaining walls, enhanced sediment and erosion control measures, no intrusion fencing and/or signage or the placement of access matting to minimize soil disturbance from heavy equipment.
 Impacts which result from utility relocations or placements shall also be identified and clearly labeled.
-Formatting for any special environmental issues shall be done as instructed in the DSE manual.
+Formatting for any special environmental issues shall be done as instructed in the Illinois Tollway DSE's Manual.
 Any special requirements made by any resource agency shall be noted.

-Special biological resources shall be shown on all applicable drawings.
+Special biological resources shall be shown on all applicable contract plans.
 The boundary shall be in bold font.
 Any impacts, such as clearing, shall be shown with cross-hatched shading.
 The size of the impact and total size of the resource, where applicable, shall be clearly labeled.

-Any biological resources located within the construction zone which are not to be directly impacted by the project shall be shown on the drawings.
-They are to have "no intrusion" fencing as well as appropriate sediment and erosion control methods to be applied shown on the drawings.
+Any biological resources located within the construction zone which are not to be directly impacted by the project shall be shown on the contract plans.
+They are to have "no intrusion" fencing as well as appropriate sediment and erosion control methods to be applied shown on the contract plans.
 This will reduce the overall project impacts to the resource.